 12 specific goals of GISCO members

 GISCO members commit to the work of the German Initiative on Sustainable Cocoa at all levels.
-The members advocate for:
+We are jointly committed to,

 2. improving the productivity of cocoa cultivation and the quality of cocoa.